gloriabenoit/GWAS_tutorial/README.md

 ## Execution of tutorial 4

-*4_PRS.doc* works independently from the other tutorials.
-After downloading *4_PRS.doc*, you can run the script, without the need for unzipping, in a directory of choice.
+*4_PRS* can work independently from the other tutorials, as it uses toy data provided with the software.
+After downloading *4_PRS.md*, you can run the script in a directory of choice.
+Commands to use data computed in previous tutorial is provided, but the results are not correct.
+We think this is because of use of the simulated data rather than real data, but this has yet to be proven.